polkadot-developers/substrate-developer-hub.github.io/docs/index.md

    balances, staking, block-period, fees, governance, etc...
 For a tutorial on doing this, see [Start a Private Network with Substrate](tutorials/start-a-private-network/index.md).

-2. **With the FRAME**: You can easily create your own custom blockchain using the FRAME.
+2. **With the Substrate FRAME**: You can easily create your own custom blockchain using the FRAME.
 This affords you a very large amount of freedom over your own blockchain's logic, letting you change datatypes, select from the library of modules, and add your own custom modules.
 Much can be changed without touching the block-authoring logic since it is directed through on-chain logic.